shellscape/shellscape.github.io/_posts/2017-04-24-signal-to-bug-ratio.md

 such on the data in a pre-production environment.
 Some would argue that Signal has some pre-production ability, but even "Previewing" tags and events still runs live in production.
-So we needed a method for our Marketing and Analytics teams to be able to debug in a familiar way (which unfortunately `console.log`) but in a _controlled_ manner that doesn't affect the world.
+So we needed a method for our Marketing and Analytics teams to be able to debug in a familiar way (which is unfortunately `console.log`) but in a _controlled_ manner that doesn't affect the world.

 <script src="https://gist.github.com/shellscape/fdcd98aa743b683eb4539336b06200c9.js"></script>